milicajevremovic/Clustering-of-music-tracks-based-on-audio-characteristics/README.md

 The goal is define genres and their characteristics.

 ## 1.1 Explore the data
-Data file contains 1657 rows and 12 features
+Data file contains 1657 rows and 12 Spotify audio features:
+- danceability
+- energy
+- loudness
+- instrumentalness
+- acousticness
+- valence
+- ...

-THe songs were extracted using spotify API
+Songs were extracted using spotify API using sportifyr R package

 ## 1.2 Choose algorithms
 I used three different type of clustering: